gituser-rk/cmk_livestatus_trafficlight/README.md

 https://github.com/nvl1109/orangepi_zero_gpio

-I've soldered a 7-pin male header to the OrangePi Zero
+I've soldered a 7-pin male header to the OrangePi Zero and the female opposite to the flexible cables.

 ![Pic9](pics/9.jpg)